Gargamiel/PokeWorld/README.md

 - Some Pokémon do not have any unlockable moves.

-- Ditto transform isn't implemented (yet).
+- Ditto's transform isn't implemented (yet).

 ## What's next?